OLA, Canada's Contribution to OSIRIS-REx

 A lidar works by firing short laser pulses that can measure precisely the distance to the surface by timing the delay for the light to bounce back from the surface to the sensor.
 OLA will scan and measure the entire surface of the asteroid to create a highly accurate 3D model of the asteroid, and provide mission scientists with unprecedented information on the asteroid's shape, topography, distribution of boulders, rocks and other surface features.

-The Principal Investigator for the Canadian science team is Dr. Alan Hildebrand, a meteorite and asteroid expert based at the University of Calgary.
-Dr. Michael Daly of York University, an expert on lidar technology and former member of the Canadian Phoenix Mars Lander team, is OLA's instrument scientist.
-The OLA team also includes researchers from University of Winnipeg (Dr. Edward Cloutis), University of Toronto (Dr. Rebecca Ghent) and the University of British Columbia (Dr. Catherine Johnson).
+Dr. Michael Daly of York University, an expert on lidar technology and former member of the Canadian Phoenix Mars Lander team, is OLA's lead instrument scientist.
+The OLA team also includes researchers from the University of Calgary (Dr. Alan Hildebrand), the University of Winnipeg (Dr. Edward Cloutis), the University of Toronto (Dr. Rebecca Ghent) and the University of British Columbia (Dr. Catherine Johnson).

 For decades, scientists in Canada have been studying through telescopes or by recovering fragments of asteroids that have landed on Canadian soil through meteorite impacts.
 However, when meteors enter our atmosphere, they are subjected to extreme temperatures, baking away some of the key clues scientists are searching for.
 Journeying to the asteroid will validate what we have learned though telescopes and meteorites, and help us understand asteroids up close by bringing back a pristine, unaltered sample.